 Roma people have been an integral part of the societies in Europe for over 600 years.
 Throughout this history they have made an immense contribution to national cultures while at the same time managing to preserve their own cultural heritage as a strategy of survival amidst a history of continuous persecution, discrimination and violence.
 Without protective institutions, Roma art and heritage is being appropriated by the majority societies without proper recognition of Roma cultural producers.
 There are no state or European level policies to counter this unjust process of cultural appropriation.
 The aim of the Roma Tangible Heritage Network is to reverse this development by mapping and promoting Roma cultural heritage and creating strategies for its documentation and future.
 The guiding ethos behind this mission is that there can be no real social inclusion without cultural inclusion.

-In Stockholm, the specific aim is to create greater synergies between the North and the rest of Europe, by bringing together an international audience consisting of Roma communities, NGOs, researchers, artist and public institutions.
-With guests from Sweden, Norway and Finland, the participants will focus on mapping and discussing the future of Roma tangible heritage in Europe.
-Among the participants are Helene Öberg, State Secretary to the Swedish Minister for Culture and Democracy and the former Member of the European Parliament, Swedish feminist politician Soraya Post and many other prominent guests.
+In Stockholm, the specific aim was to create greater synergies between the North and the rest of Europe, by bringing together an international audience consisting of Roma communities, NGOs, researchers, artist and public institutions.
+With guests from Sweden, Norway and Finland, the participants focused on mapping and discussing the future of Roma tangible heritage in Europe.
+Among the participants were Helene Öberg, State Secretary to the Swedish Minister for Culture and Democracy and the former Member of the European Parliament, Swedish feminist politician Soraya Post and many other prominent guests.

-The methodology of the symposium will be based on a highly democratic approach that recognizes and validates the participants’ knowledge through active involvement.
-The discussions will focus on four central topics: imagining a transnational Roma museum, a Roma cultural heritage manifesto, what Europe can learn from the North, and the (re)-conceptualizing of Roma resistance.
-The day will also feature a presentation of Katitzi, the literary character created by the famous Swedish Roma human rights champion Katarina Taikon, presented by her daughter Angelica Ström and Maria Lind, Swedish curator.
+The methodology of the symposium was based on a highly democratic approach that recognized and validates the participants’ knowledge through active involvement.
+The discussions focused on four central topics: imagining a transnational Roma museum, a Roma cultural heritage manifesto, what Europe can learn from the North, and the (re)-conceptualizing of Roma resistance.
+The day also featured a presentation of Katitzi, the literary character created by the famous Swedish Roma human rights champion Katarina Taikon, presented by her daughter Angelica Ström and Maria Lind, Swedish curator.

 PLEASE REGISTER FOR THE EVENT AS PLACES ARE LIMITED